 “We couldn’t do this without the help from the community,” Mr. McIntyre said.
 “We need everyone to make this happen.”

-According to Mr. Anthony, district employees do a great job in stepping up to help.
+According to Mr. Anthony, district employees do a great job in stepping up for this charitable effort.
 Many make payroll contributions, and teachers and coaches get the students in their programs to help by donating to the Angel Tree.

-Groups such as FCA, PALs, athletic teams, cheer and National Honor Society adopt the Angel Tree program as a community service project, with each member bringing toys or clothes or shopping together as a group.
+Student groups such as Fellowship of Christian Athletes, PALs, athletic teams and National Honor Society adopt the Angel Tree program as a community service project, with members bringing toys or clothes or shopping together as a group.

 Procedures for adopting an angel include: